chimera-linux/cports/Usage.md

 * `-L`, `--no-color` Color output will be suppressed.
 By default color output is used, unless `NO_COLOR` is set in the environment or the output is being redirected/piped.
+* `--no-depends-check` Skip checking availability of host/makedepends with the same version as the template in the repository.
+Instead, the packages are simply installed from the repository regardless of version.
+Runtime dependency availability checks are skipped.
+This mode is potentially unsafe and should not be used most of the time, but can be used e.g. when locally building a package with build dependencies that are still being built on remote builders to avoid `cbuild` rebuilding them without having to revert the versions in the templates.
 * `-N`, `--no-remote` Never use remote repositories to fetch dependencies.
 * `-r REPO`, `--repository-path REPO` *(default: `packages`)* Set the path to the local repository to build packages in.